raipc/atsd-api-python/README.md

 ### Inserting Series

-Initialize a `Series` object and populate object with timestamped values.
+Initialize a `Series` object and populate the object with timestamped values.

 ```python
 from atsd_client.models import Series